1. FPT University, Vietnam.

 Designed by the controversial architect Frank Gehry, this building is affectionately nicknamed the ‘Crumpled Paper Bag’.
 The building characteristically plays with form and expectation.

 3. The United States Airforce Academy.

-The building itself is reminiscent of the functional, streamlined airplanes the cadets learn to fly inside & the repeating pattern calls to mind entire fleets and the collective force of the US airforce.
+The building itself is reminiscent of the functional, streamlined airplanes the cadets learn to fly inside and the repeating pattern calls to mind entire fleets and the collective force of the US Airforce.